exitflynn/blog/content/posts/KWoC.md

 *Author's note to self: please start drafting the MVP first, bc details ke chakkar me saari energy shuru ke paras me hi nikal jaati hai*

 # KWoC
 The experience on the whole was very much fun.
 Set-up a Discord server for communication.
 People joined.
 Discussed about all the features we could implement in the bot (most of which are still to-be implemented), shitposted (*on occasion*) and just got to know each other better.
 This was, by far, the best part of the program for me.
 I got the chance to interact with people I wouldn't have much reason to do so with and I'm extremely glad I did!
-There were all Everyone's exam timelines were a major pain-in-the-uh-`bash`.

-# I AM SORRY BUT THIS IS ALL IM ABLE TO WRITE RN I WILL UPDATE VERY QUICK
+Most contributors weren't as familiar with python and contributing to open-source.
+Non-Code contributions really helped here with getting a good idea of the whole `setting up git -> forking & cloning -> staging, commiting and pushing -> PR` process while also being super-accessible to everyone.
+The contributors pointed out issues and suggestions they came across as they set-up the project and got familiar with the codebase.
+Everyone's exam timelines were a major pain-in-the-uh-`bash` but I'm extremely proud that everyone was able to make a code contribution as well, however minor.